 Get cash for spare storage space

-How does it work?
 If you've unused space in a loft, garage or spare room, website Storemates lets you rent it out to others looking for cheap storage.
-It's free to register, search and list, but charges a one-off fee of two weeks' rent (min £10) via PayPal if you find a successful match.
+It's free to register, search and list, but charges 15% of the monthly rent via GoCardless if you find a successful match.

 How much can you get?
-You can charge what you like, but Storemates recommends charging 40-60% of commercial prices (see its price guide).
+It automatically suggests a price but you can charge what you like.
+Storemates recommends charging 50% of commercial prices.
 So charging £10/week for 15 square feet of storage space could bring in over £500 a year.
-You can also opt to get paid in the form of a service, such as dog walking, DIY or gardening.

 Is it worth doing?
-Frankly, we've no idea as this only fully launched in 2012.
+Frankly, we've no idea as this still relatively new - some forumites report earning up to £40 a month but others say they've had no response.
 While it could be an easy money-spinner, equally it could be a damp squib.
 Please don't see its inclusion here as a recommendation, more a heads-up about an interesting concept that's starting to get attention.

 How do I join?
 Register on the Storemates website and list a storage space.
 If someone's interested, they'll contact you via the site and arrange to check out your space.
 It also provides a template legal contract to help sort the terms, but you need to arrange rent payment yourself.